 About Our Principal

 Stuart’s overarching philosophy is that a school, in the context of a Christian community, should seek to inspire students to learn, lead and serve as they strive for excellence.
 Stuart believes the core of any great school is the quality of teaching and the calibre of its teachers.
 He also believes the values which are the foundation of Christian principles should underpin the leadership of the school and provide the moral compass for the students which will enable them to be well prepared as they take their place in the wider world.
-He believes that a school striving for excellence must understand that its role is not simply achieving high academic standards, but developing and nurturing the young hearts and minds entrusted to it.
+He believes that a school striving for excellence must understand that its role is not simply achieving high academic standards but also developing and nurturing the young hearts and minds entrusted to it.